-Substantial risk: Indicates there are significant risks to the carer's ability to continue in the caring role with a likely call for immediate or imminent_intervention and/or provision of social care support for example: relationship between carer and cared for person at serious risk of breakdown.
+Substantial risk: Indicates there are significant risks to the carer's ability to continue in the caring role with a likely call for immediate or imminent intervention and/or provision of social care support for example: relationship between carer and cared for person at serious risk of breakdown.

-Moderate risk: Indicates there are moderate risks to the carer's ability to continue in the caring role, which may call upon the legal power for the provision of some social care support (in exceptional circumstances), or the provision of and signposting to other universal services.
+Moderate risk: Indicates there are moderate risks to the carer's ability to continue in the caring role, which may call upon the legal power for the provision of some social care support (in exceptional circumstances), or the provision of and signposting to other services continue in the caring role.
+There may be some need for alternative support, advice or referral to other services (e.g. Voluntary